George Peter Award for Dedicated Service

 - Up to three brief letters of support from other members of the Cornell community (staff, faculty, students, administrators, alumni)

-The selection committee is accepting nominations through April 16, 2021.
+The selection committee is accepting nominations from March 1, 2022 through April 10, 2022.
 Note: previously declined nominations can be resubmitted, with updates as appropriate.

 - Download the cover sheet (see above for downloadable/fillable PDF)